7 Best Houston Family Vacations: Top Day Trips & Weekend Family Getaways Near Houston

 Corpus Christi, TX

-Activities for kids abound in Corpus Christi, Texas, a 3.5-hour drive from Houston's center.
+Kid-friendly activities abound in Corpus Christi, Texas, a 3.5-hour drive from Houston's center—just the right distance for a long weekend getaway.
 Corpus Christi is bursting with family activities, like a full-sized aquarium, hike and bike trails, beaches, hockey games, and more.
 To get to Corpus Christi from Houston, travelers can take 59 Southwest.

 The Texas State Aquarium

 More than 360 ocean-dwelling species are on display at the Corpus Christi Aquarium, highlighting ocean life from the Caribbean and Gulf of Mexico.
-Dolphins, sea urchins, lizards, birds, and fish are available to observe.
+Take the kids to spend the day watching dolphins, sea urchins, lizards, birds, fish, and more.
 With the addition of the Yucatan experience, visitors can explore the coastal jungles and coral reefs of the Sian Ka'an Biosphere Reserve.
 Tickets range from free for kids two and under, $28.95 for kids three to twelve, and $38.95 for people 13 and older.

 Schanen Hike & Bike Trails